Mostly Resilient

 Media Programming Directors are somewhat more resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Media Programming Directors are labeled "Mostly Resilient" because while AI is taking over the routine, repetitive parts of the job — like overnight scheduling and checking program logs — the most important parts of the work still need a human touch.
-Deciding what audiences will love, negotiating with talent, managing creative teams, and navigating legal rules around copyright and broadcast compliance all require the kind of judgment and relationship-building that AI simply can't replicate.
+Media Programming Directors are labeled "Mostly Resilient" because while AI is taking over the routine, repetitive parts of the job (like overnight scheduling and checking program logs), the most important parts of the work still need a human touch.
+Deciding what audiences will love, negotiating with talent, managing a team, and building a brand identity all require creative judgment and people skills that AI simply cannot replicate right now.

 Read full analysis